frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 Some mornings, the shape of the day came in flour-dusted fingers and kettle steam.
 Today, it did not.

 Across the room, Bast’s eyes flickered toward the unlit hearth.
 His mouth opened slightly, then closed again.
-Even his mischief bowed to the weight of it.
+His normal mischief bowing to the uncertain start.

-Chronicler sat hunched low, smaller than his own shadow.
-His page was half-written, half-smudged, worrying itself into ruin beneath a trembling hand.
+Chronicler sat hunched low at a table.
+His page was half-written, half-smudged, and worrying itself into ruin beneath a trembling hand.
 He was far from ink and farther from words.

 “Reshi, you look like death,” came Bast’s voice from behind the bar.
 “And that’s not a compliment.”
 A folded cloth dangled limp in his hand.
 He hadn’t been wiping anything.
 Just holding a gesture that had long since lost its reason.

-“I’m standing,” Kote said evenly, moving toward the hearth with a gait edged in caution.
-“Mostly.”
+“I’m standing,” Kote said evenly, moving cautiously toward Chronicler.
+“Well, mostly.”

 “Barely,” Bast retorted.
 “Sit.
 Before the floor claims you and the drama gives Chronicler a nosebleed.”

-When Kote sat, he did it gracefully if your definition of grace was ‘without groaning aloud.’
-He clasped his hands on the worn table top, stared past them as though listening for something in the stillness.
+When Kote sat, he did not groan.
+At least not loudly.
+Then, clasping his hands on the worn table top, he stared past them as though listening for something in the stillness.

 “The tea helps,” he offered.